fubicales2016/fogbowcloud.org/content/pages/manager.md

 ## Basic functioning

-When an end user requests resoures, s/he is able to specify a request type, which can be **one-time** or **persistent**, default set to **one-time**.
+When a client requests resoures, it is able to specify a request type, which can be **one-time** or **persistent**, default set to **one-time**.
 A one-time request is fulfilled at most once, whilst a persistent one is considered for scheduling whenever it has no instance allocated to it and it is still into the validity period.
 This way, new instances are created for **persistent** requests whose instances have failed.

 Once an end user makes a request, the possible request states are: